R3Conclave/conclave-core-sdk/samples/jvm-perf/README.md

 This app provides benchmarks for various different computation loads and allows them to be run on 5 different targets:

 1. JVM on the host platform.
-2. Conclave using an Avian JVM runtime running inside a debug enclave.
-3. Conclave using an Avian JVM runtime running inside a simulation enclave.
-4. Conclave using a GraalVM native-image runtime (SubstrateVM) running inside a debug enclave.
+2. Conclave using a GraalVM native-image runtime (SubstrateVM) running inside a debug enclave.
-5. Conclave using a GraalVM native-image runtime (SubstrateVM) running inside a simulation enclave.
+3. Conclave using a GraalVM native-image runtime (SubstrateVM) running inside a simulation enclave.

 ## Building the benchmarks
 The benchmark app is built as one of the sample projects in the source tree.